anyaiyer/melanoma-detection/README.md

 ## Use

-An interactive application for use is in the [melanoma_application file](https://github.com/anyaiyer/melanoma-detection/blob/main/melanoma_application.ipynb) file.
+An interactive application for use is in the [melanoma_application](https://github.com/anyaiyer/melanoma-detection/blob/main/melanoma_application.ipynb) file.

 The process and all code for building the project is located in the [Melanoma_Detection](https://github.com/anyaiyer/melanoma-detection/blob/main/Melanoma_Detection.ipynb) file.